API Integration (Advanced)

 click_urlunmodified.
 It is already personalized for the user.Use the per-user status (

-in_progress,user_completed) to tailor the UI — for example, surfacing progress or hiding finished offers.Handle
+in_progress,user_completed) to tailor the UI.
+For example, surfacing progress or hiding finished offers.Handle

 403bans explicitly usingerror.code.Display